Nested resources

 one resource under another involves additional routing, working with associations in Active

-Record, and using more calls to before_action
+Record, and using more calls to before_action.
+Let’s get into this.

 To create tickets for your application, you need an idea of what you’re going